FOUND DOG ADVICE

 You have done everything physically possible to find the owner yourself now you have to seek the help of a vet.
 Take the found dog to any vet to check for a microchip.
 This should be free of charge.
-If a chip is found the vet will contact Petlog for owners details, either Petlog or vet will contact the owners.
+If a chip is found the vet will contact a microchip database to access owner contact information.

 Contact local stray kennels and ask them to check their register for any possible matches.